How did you get started into photography?

 I do!
-They're available in the Shop section or you can simply click here.
+Limited prints are available and you can get some simply by clicking here.
 If you want more options or a custom project please feel free to email me and we can work something out to meet what you're looking for.

 What are your plans for the rest of the year?

 Do you host any photography workshops?

 At the moment I am not.
 I have had some people request small group shoots and they have been successful.
 I see it as something to come in the future as the requests grow.

 *A percentage of sales through affiliate links is paid to the provider.